14 Mar 2018

-Warehouse Layout Optimization Calculates Efficiency
+Warehouse Layout Optimisation Calculates Efficiency

 Nothing slows a warehouse down like a poor layout.
 Your company should always be looking at how things are laid out.
-Remember, the convenience and maneuverability could change as differentiations in your inventory take place.
+Remember, the convenience and manoeuvrability could change as differentiations in your inventory take place.

 The biggest flaw some warehouse managers make is structuring the grounds to operate like highways.
 Think of a conveniently laid out downtown core instead.
 Sure, things will be busy and safety will be a primary concern.
-But, it’ the quick access to inventory that makes all the difference.
-Keep middle sections as narrow as possible to cut back on labor time.
+But, it’s the quick access to inventory that makes all the difference.
+Keep middle sections as narrow as possible to cut back on labour time.
 The restructuring of your warehouse will take a bit of time and man hours but it will be highly profitable in the long run.